translationalneuromodeling/tapas/sem/README.md

     13    14    15    16    17    18    19     9    10    11
 ```
+The last 3 entries are equal to the 9th to 11th entries, as desired.
+This
+provides a powerful method to code constraints in the parameter space.

-Note that the number of condition encoded in `u.tt` should be the same
+Note that the number of conditions encoded in `u.tt` should be the same
-as the number of conditions *M*.
+as the number of conditions \(M\).

 ## Model fitting
 The toolbox includes a variety of methods to fit models to experimental